Nuchal Fold Pregnancy Scans Dublin

 - to confirm the presence of certain vital parts of the anatomy such as the baby’s skull, brain, nasal bone, spine, heart, stomach, abdominal wall, kidneys, bladder, arms & legs.

-First Trimester Screening (FTS)
+First Trimester Screening

+All women, whatever their age, have a small risk of delivering a baby with a chromosomal abnormality. pregnancy scans 12 weeks nuchal scan.
 Trisomy 21 (Down Syndrome) is the name given to a condition where a baby has an extra copy of Chromosone 21 in every cell.
 The extra chromosome causes physical differences, developmental delays and a tendency toward certain health problems.
 This condition is incurable, but testing during pregnancy gives parents the chance to prepare for the unique needs of a child with birth defects, as well as identifying any specific abnormalities that may require medical care after birth.

 First Trimester Screening (FTS) does not guarantee a normal baby.
 Therefore you should carefully consider the advantages and disadvantages of screening test such as FTS compared with a diagnostic test such as CVS or amniocentesis.

-The most accurate way of estimating the chances of your baby having a chromosomal problem is the first trimester screening test of the nuchal translucency measurement combined with a blood test.
-This test is carried out between 11 weeks and 13 + 6 weeks gestation.
+One way of estimating the chances of your baby having a chromosomal problem is the first trimester screening test of the nuchal translucency measurement combined with a blood test.
+This test is carried out between 12 weeks and 14 + 6 weeks gestation.

 The ultrasound portion of the Nuchal Translucency test is done by a sonographer/obstetrician or radiographer who is trained for this specific screening.

-How do you prepare for this scan?
+How do you prepare for a nuchal scan?